stasoption/PhoneByCountryPickerView/README.md

 # How to use:
 **First**<br />
-In your XML file, add follow code:
+add follow code in your XML file:
 ```
 <ru.a3technology.countrypicker.View.CountryPickerView
         android:id="@+id/countryPickerView"